 Every month, Anna Rosenwasser writes about life and love in Zurich.
-In December, the writer and LGBT activist calls for schools to teach kids about attraction as well as contraception!
+This time, the writer and LGBT activist calls for schools to teach kids about attraction as well as contraception!

 I like creating memes, and particularly ones about women who are into women.
 Recurring themes include how no one makes the first move when women date women, the prejudices and inappropriate comments of uninformed people, and uncertainty about whether you’re lesbian or bi.